 KEY STAGE 2 - Trent (years 3 and 4) Griffon (years 5 and 6)

 We have revised our creative curriculum to reflect the changed national requirements and to provide a stimulating, relevant and balanced programme for our pupils.
 As we have mixed year groups in our classes, we run a two year rolling programme for our National Curriculum coverage.

 Dependant on the class, this includes learning times tables, spelling and topic-based work.

 Children in Reception and Key Stage 1 follow the "Floppy's Phonics" scheme of work.

-Please see below for our Maths curriculum by year group.
+Please see below in the Skills Progression our Maths curriculum by year group.
 This link states 2014 but please be assured that that was the start date of the programme and it is still ongoing.